Who Is David Muir?

 “They had a growth chart on the newsroom wall where each summer and school break I came in, they'd mark me up on the wall and measure how much I'd grown and they would often joke about how many octaves my voice had dropped," he told Jimmy Kimmel in 2017.

-Muir attended the Roy H. Park School of Communication at Ithaca College, where he was a journalism major and an anchor on a student newscast his freshman year.
+Muir attended the Roy H. Park School of Communication at Ithaca College, where he was a journalism major and an anchor on a student newscast during his freshman year.
 He also earned a minor in political science, which included studying at the Institute on Political Journalism in Georgetown and interning at the Department of Health and Human Services.

 He graduated in 1995 with honors and continues giving back to his alma mater by regularly mentoring students.
 Muir gave the college’s commencement speech in 2011.
 He was awarded an honorary doctorate in 2015, but don’t call him Dr. Muir.
 “Here in New York, people will probably wants ‘scrips,” he told Vanity Fair, referring to medical prescriptions.